 Look at worldwide search interest in the Olympic Games in 2016.
 Which are the top two countries searching for the Olympics?
 To compare these countries against each other, we could use the map.
 But in some cases, we will want more granular detail about how these countries search for the Olympics.
 We can use filters to get this.

 Change the location of your search to the top country searching for the Olympics, according to your global search.

-When you use filters for your comparisons, you see search interest by location and related queries for both of your selections separately.
+When you compare using filters, you will see search interest by location and related queries for both of your selections separately.